On super Pl\"{u}cker embedding and cluster algebras: Background: super exterior powers and super Grassmannians

 \subsection{Recollection of super Grassmannians (and some related supergeometry)}

-Suppose $V$ is a vector superspace of dimension $n|m$.
-Fix a (super)dimension $r|s$, where $0\leq r\leq n$, $0\leq s\leq m$.
+Suppose $V$ is a vector space of dimension $n|m$.
+Fix a dimension $r|s$, where $0\leq r\leq n$, $0\leq s\leq m$.
 Then the \emph{Grassmann supermanifold} (or \emph{super Grassmann manifold} or \emph{super Grassmannian}) $G_{r|s}(V)$ of $r|s$-planes in $V$ can be defined as the ``universal base'' for families of $r|s$-dimensional linear subspaces in $V$.
-See, for example, Manin~\cite{manin:gaugeeng}, A.~Voronov--Manin--Penkov~\cite{voronov-manin-penkov:1988}, and Penkov~\cite{penkov:BWB1990} for formal definitions in the spirit of algebraic geometry.
-An informal explanation is as follows.
-A subspace in a $\ZZ$-graded vector space can be specified in two (mutually dual) ways: either by a system of independent linear equations or by a basis.
-In both ways, if the coefficients of the system or the components of the basis vectors are allowed to depend on parameters, we have a \emph{family} of subspaces parameterized by these parameters.
-Finally, if the coefficients of the system or the components of the basis vectors are themselves taken as the parameters, we arrive at the \emph{universal} family, in the sense that any other family if obtained from it by a substitution (i.e. ``induced from universal'').

-In the non-super case, the above is taken as evident and usually not formulated explicitly.
-But in the supercase, additional care is required because of the appearance of \emph{odd} parameters.
-We explain this further by examples.
-Of the two mentioned methods of specifying a plane, we shall stick to spanning it by a basis.
-We first explain how a $\ZZ$-graded vector space can be seen as a supermanifold via a notion of ``universal vector''.
+See, for example, Manin~\cite{manin:gaugeeng}, A.~Voronov--Manin--Penkov~\cite{voronov-manin-penkov:1988}, and Penkov~\cite{penkov:BWB1990} for formal definitions.